Chahalor/tilingshell/README.md

-# My version of `github.com/domferr/tilingshellgithub.com/domferr/tilingshell` configured like i want
+# My fork of `github.com/domferr/tilingshellgithub.com/domferr/tilingshell` configured like i want

 ## Adding it:
  - make sur you have gnom-shell